 Remaining mindful of what triggers your stress at work is vital to know when to step back and take a break.
 If you haven’t moved your body in many hours, be sure to do so.
 If you’re feeling sad and unproductive, don’t try to slog through.
 Go outside and get some fresh air.

-Knowing when you’re feeling a heightened level of stress means that you can work to keep your stress levels in check, proactively working to reduce your heart rate (and save your life) at the same time.
+Knowing when you’re feeling a heightened stress level means you can work to keep your stress levels in check, proactively working to reduce your heart rate (and save your life) simultaneously.

 Turn to support

-Friends, family members, and other colleagues you can trust are all good places to turn to.
+Friends, family members, and colleagues you can trust are all excellent places to turn to.
 Alcohol, cocaine, and gambling are not.
-Talk about how you’re feeling and recognize how people are reacting to your current moods.
+Talk about how you’re feeling and recognize how people react to your current moods.
 Feeling snappy and irritable because of work?
 That’s not a positive sign, and there is no excuse.
 Recognize this and open up with your friends and family, don’t ‘react badly’ to their concerns.

 Professional help for executive stress

 If, after some time, the above approach to workplace stress reduction doesn’t affect you, it might be time to look for further intervention to help you regain control over every aspect of your life.

 Leadership Coaching is here to help executives like you build a strong set of tools to help you manage your stress better for years to come.
 There is no avoiding the feeling of stress.
 In many aspects, it’s a positive thing that keeps us on our toes and working hard.